Ransomed and beaten: Migrants face abuse in Libyan detention

 Touré is among tens of thousands of migrants who have endured torture, sexual violence and extortion at the hands of guards in detention centers in Libya, a major hub for migrants fleeing poverty and wars in Africa and the Middle East, hoping for a better life in Europe.

-The 25-year-old Guinean, along with two dozen other migrants, spoke to The Associated Press aboard the Geo Barents, a rescue vessel operated by the medical aid group Doctors without Borders in the Mediterranean off Libya.
+The 25-year-old Guinean, along with two dozen other migrants, spoke to The Associated Press aboard the Geo Barents, a rescue vessel operated by the medical aid group Doctors Without Borders in the Mediterranean Sea off Libya.
 Most had been held in trafficking warehouses and government detention centers in western Libya over the past four years.

 They were among 60 migrants who fled Libya on Sept.
 19 in two unseaworthy boats and were rescued a day later by the Geo Barents.
 The AP also obtained testimonies from many others collected in recent months by the aid group, known by its French acronym MSF.